Shawnzxxu/Deepfake/Data description & cleaning/readme.md

-# Data Description & Cleaning
+# Data Description & Preprocessing

 This folder contains Jupyter Notebooks that detail the processes of data description, cleaning, and visualization for a dataset related to deepfake discussions on Reddit.
 The dataset has been carefully curated and prepared for analysis, with a focus on ensuring data quality and extracting meaningful insights.